A Hidden Treasure

 One thing a being a nerd is that I collect nerdy things.
 I started off collecting sports cards in my early teens.
 As I got older, I started collecting more things.
 Over the years, I've collected tons of TCCG like Magic the Gathering, Star Wars, Pokemon, and more.
 I've collected Funko Pop figures.
 I have a cabinet full of models, Lego sets, and even some old school PS1 games that are worth a small fortune.

 My point being that over the years, my collection has grown from a smattering of sports cards to an absolute small store's worth of "stuff".
-Just give an idea, I have roughly 41,000 Magic the Gathering cards catalogued, probably close to as many as that in my sports card collection, and then thousands of cards that don't fall into either category.
+Just to give you an idea, I have roughly 41,000 Magic the Gathering cards catalogued, probably close to as many as that in my sports card collection, and then thousands of cards that don't fall into either category.
 My card collection alone fills up 2 bookcases that are 5 shelves measuring 6' tall and nearly 3' wide and then some.
 I have boxes and books of cards stacked on top of the bookcases, stacks of cards all around my desk, boxes of cards in my floor, and who knows where else.
 If I tallied up every card I own, I would probably find 100,000 cards or more.

 And that's just my cards.
 That doesn't include figurines, Lego sets, signed jerseys, or anything else.
 I mean, I could pretty much open a card shop of my own with nothing but my collection.
 But here's the thing, I have NO clue what all is in my collection OR how much most of it is worth.
 I know I have some specific Magic cards that have some value to them but in a collection of over 40,000 cards there is no way for me to know off-hand if a particular card is among them or not.
 Only by consulting my catalogue can I know what might be lurking in my office.

 Well, the other day I was bored.
 I started questioning if there was an easy (and cheap) way for me to figure out how much my sports cards were worth.
-Most of them are for the late-80s to mid-90s and haven't been out of their books since probably the late-90s when I put them in their books for the last time.
+Most of them are from the late-80s to mid-90s and haven't been out of their books since probably the late-90s when I put them in their books for the last time.
 This means that for the better part of 30 years that I have had thousands of sports cards just sitting in books on shelves and in closets with no clue of what I had or what it was worth.

 The last time I priced a lot of these cards was when I put them in their books.
 This was back in the day when you could go to your local store and buy that month's issue of Beckett's pricing guide for whatever sport you were interested in pricing.
 These days, you pretty much have to subscribe to their online price guides and pay a monthly fee to see how much your cards are worth.